 - Vanilla - A touch of vanilla will round out the flavor of your cake - use vanilla extract or vanilla bean paste.

 - Egg Whites - For the Italian meringue buttercream you'll need egg whites.
-You can use egg whites from a carton, or just separate some eggs and save the egg yolks for another recipe.
+Fresh eggs are best, but carton egg whites will do.
+Save the egg yolks for another recipe.

 - Butter - We'll use the butter for our strawberry frosting, so it's best to use unsalted butter.